 As a leader, it’s important that we understand the basics of how the brain works.
 When you’re interacting with staff members, knowing how their brain works will make your communications with them more meaningful, resulting in better outcomes.

-An example would be, if someone is using the emotional part of their brain and you’re speaking to them about information that requires them to use the logic portion of their brain, the two of you are not on the same page.
-That means your message is not effectively getting through which will affect the outcome.
+An example would be if someone is using the emotional part of their brain and you’re speaking to them about information that requires them to use the logic portion of their brain, and the two of you are not on the same page.
+That means your message is not effectively getting through, which will affect the outcome.

-Understanding how the brain works allows you to shape your leadership in a way that stimulates the brain with messaging that is emotional, engaging and directive.
+Understanding how the brain works allow you to shape your leadership in a way that stimulates the brain with messaging that is emotional, engaging, and directive.
 The brain can’t resist this kind of stimulus.